Scaling Your Business: Developing Your Business Service Offering

 Your leading the scalability process is no different from a military general devising a solid battle plan.

-It’s a simple comparison as the moves made by entrepreneurs and leaders of corporate giants alike have parallels to the operational procedures of the military leaders from the beginnings of the civilised world.
+It’s a simple comparison as the moves made by entrepreneurs and leaders of corporate giants alike have parallels to the operational procedures of the military leaders from the beginnings of the civilized world.

 Scholars and leaders are quick to encompass Sun Tzu’s Art of War throughout the business community.